datawire/ambassador-docs/docs/argo/latest/quick-start/already-a-user.md

 <Alert severity="info">Go to the <a href="https://app.getambassador.io/cloud/services" target="_blank">Service Catalog</a> and you should now see the `rollout-demo` service reported in Ambassador Cloud!</Alert>

-## 6. Configure GitHub & DockerHub integration
+## 6. Configure Repository and Container Registry

 In Ambassador Cloud, go to the <a href="https://app.getambassador.io/cloud/settings/teams" target="_blank">Teams Settings page</a> and click the "Integrations" button for your current team.